limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 Personally, I feel pretty confident that the number of people that know how any of this works can be narrowed down to the people that work in these companies in the list.
 At least not too far off.

-This entire thing&#8202;&mdash;&#8202;possibly with the exception of the personal certificate list&#8202;&mdash;&#8202;needs to be moved out into an add-on for people with interest in managing their own certificates.
+This entire thing — possibly with the exception of the personal certificate list — needs to be moved out into an add-on for people with interest in managing their own certificates.
 It’s our job as a browser to keep you safe, we shouldn’t outsource this to individuals.

-You probably don’t want your bank to look like this because two days ago, you read an article on the Internet&#8202;&mdash;&#8202;authored by who-knows&#8202;&mdash;&#8202;telling you to remove an entry in your certificates “for added safety”:
+You probably don’t want your bank to look like this because two days ago, you read an article on the Internet — authored by who-knows — telling you to remove an entry in your certificates “for added safety”:

 ![Bank Site Error](https://i.imgur.com/Zn3auty.png)